 Ashcroft is well equipped and well maintained.
 Our garden area is continually being developed, and residents and their relatives are encouraged to play an active part.

-Some bedrooms have en suites, others have bathrooms very accessible.
+Some bedrooms have en-suites, others have very accessible bathrooms.
 All have facilities for TVs and telephones, and are tastefully decorated.
 Wherever possible, this is to residents' tastes so they can express their individuality and feel more at home.

 Life at Ashcroft Care Home

 Our two dedicated activities coordinators work directly with each resident.
 They obtain a full life history and complete assessments which help them develop an activity plan to meets each person's individual needs.

 We run a varied programme of pastimes, diversions and entertainment.
 In fine weather we run outings to the town, the local park and nearby garden centres.

 We have close links with the local branch of the Alzheimer's Society.
 We also enjoy themed outings, including a beach day where residents can spend the afternoon outside and finish with a fish-and-chips supper.

 My Mum was transferred here for the last week of her life; Dad and I are so grateful for the wonderful care provided.
 Staff were kind and thoughtful, taking every care to ensure that Mum was comfortable and content.
 The care home is a friendly and positive place even though we were there at a very difficult time.
 I was reassured that there seems to be a great culture of care within the team; everyone we met was willing to go out of their way to help and offer support to us as well as Mum.